totuni/esp-studio-examplesII/EndtoEndExamples/connectivity_analytics/README.md

 ## Overview

 This example demonstrates how to use SAS Event Stream Processing to analyze telemetry data from a Connectivity Management Platform (CMP).
-Telemetry data refers to the automated collection and transmission between devices over a network without human invervention.
+Telemetry data refers to the automated collection and transmission between devices over a network without human intervention.
 The Connectivity Management Platform is a cloud-based system that manages the Internet of Things (IoT) and machine-to-machine (M2M) device connectivity.
 The CMP also manages subscriber identity modules (SIM) and data usage.

 For more information about how to install and use example projects, see [Using the Examples](https://github.com/sassoftware/esp-studio-examples#using-the-examples).

 ## Use Case